 With more than 90 stages, Hitman Go can serve to be quite the challenge.
 Although the camera controls and intimate details are a huge part of the whole game, it tends to put your head into uncomfortable positions sometimes.
 You can play as Agent 47 for less than $8in the Oculus Store.

 You play as the last agent to foil the plans of Dr. Monday while using high-tech gadgets and plenty of zombie-shredding weapons to save the world.
 Great for Walking Dead fans or post-apocalyptic junkies, Drop Dead throws hundreds of hordes at you as you try to score huge with a combo system that rewards you on body count and accuracy.

-You can play with multiple players and you don’t need internet to play, but note that the Samsung Galaxy Note 4 isn’t supported for this game and the graphics aren’t exactly cutting edge, but it’s a fun rail shooter otherwise.
-You can destroy masses of zombie hordes for $9.99 in the Oculus store.
+You can play with multiple players, and you don’t need internet to play, but note that the Samsung Galaxy Note 4 isn’t supported for this game, and the graphics aren’t exactly cutting edge.
+However, this is still a fun rail shooter.
+You can destroy masses of zombie hordes for about $8 in the Oculus store.